 Notoriously absent from the world of DVD... until now, comes VOODOO MAN (1944), the hitherto missing link in the chain of strange, boring, inept but irresistibly Brechtian and unintentionally hilarious horror films from poverty row studio Monogram, usually starring John Carradine, George Zucco, Bela Lugosi or in rare and precious instances such as this, all three.

 The forties wartime era from which issueth o mighty VOODOO was a lean one for horror films, especially "A" ones, the war overseas being far more horrific than anything that could be imagined on the homefront blah blah blah.
 Aside from Ulmer at RKO, poverty row studios like Monogram ruled over the empty kingdom like blind kings.
-A lack of budget led to lack of meddling producers noticing or caring, and in the process half-asleep directors like William "One Shot" Beaudine could follow the undernourished collective unconscious of the women and children home audience's telepathic command, and a mighty Mabuse-like phantom overlord. it was, unable to see what their men were doing overseas except through alchemical means, these women created a distorted magnification of sexual paranoia, the repression of being faithful to a ghost husband driving themselves into cold storage storage fugues.
+A lack of budget led to lack of meddling producers noticing or caring, and in the process half-asleep directors like William "One Shot" Beaudine could follow the undernourished collective unconscious of the women and children home audience and a mighty Mabuse-like phantom overlord it was.
+Unable to see what their men were doing overseas except through alchemical means (and letters that might after the sender had already been killed), these women created a distorted magnification of sexual paranoia, the repression of being faithful to a ghost husband driving themselves into cold storage storage fugues.

 I first encountered VOODOO MAN as a bored child in the 1970s.
-It was on UHF TV almost all the time, along with other Monogram Lugosi 'classics': THE APE MAN, GHOSTS ON THE LOOSE, THE CORPSE VANISHES, BOWERY AT MIDNIGHT and THE INVISIBLE GHOST... all could barely register against the constant attacks of static and "ghosting" on UHF channels, and in retrospect, that made them seem better - like maybe we missed something, like there was something to miss (there wasn't, as it turns out).
+It was on UHF TV almost all the time, along with other Monogram Lugosi 'classics': THE APE MAN, GHOSTS ON THE LOOSE, THE CORPSE VANISHES, BOWERY AT MIDNIGHT and THE INVISIBLE GHOST... all could barely register against the constant attacks of static and "ghosting" on UHF channels, and in retrospect, that made the threadbare films seem better - like maybe we missed something, like there was something to miss.
 We kids watched these titles over and over again in our forlorn pre-VHS hope of catching a view of a real frickin' monster --they were rare.
 The "Voodoo" title of this one made us think that, maybe, there'd be, I don't know, a zombie?
 Anything?
 But Noooo!
 Just hypnotized chicks in robes, and Bela Lugosi and George Zucco in a crazy headdress, all seeming to have been filmed on a single dirty staircase with a ratty old camera, and as full of dull adult talk as any crappy film parents watched.
 But still... when Bela was on, we were transported!

 To really appreciate VOODOO MAN as a key 20th century work of art, you need to vibe with the lonesome beauty of Edward Hopper's paintings, as in the gas station scene above.
 It's hard to tell if the VOODOO MAN gas station is indoors on a set or outside at a real gas station, I'd assume the latter.
-But the resemblance is uncanny for other reasons then the style of the pumps; the same lonesome quality of Hopper's gas station, the same eerie forlorn dusk approaching, darkening the forest down the road so it seems like a black devouring sadness is creeping up like unwinding clockwork towards the man working outside.
-Similarly, the drivers who pass by George Zucco's gas station don't realize the station's where he chooses his victims, radioing on ahead for the trap to be laid.
+But the resemblance is uncanny for other reasons then the style of the pumps; the same lonesome quality of Hopper's gas station, the same eerie forlorn dusk approaching, darkening the forest down the road so it seems like a black devouring sadness is creeping towards the man working outside.
+Similarly, the drivers who pass by George Zucco's gas station don't realize this is the station where Zucco signals the arrival of desired vicitms by radioing on ahead for the trap to be laid.
 In bigger budgeted films you might see a long shot of the gas station along the road, but Monogram's aesthetic afforded no non-stock footage exteriors.
 So the Zucco station demands close framing all the time, giving the film a cramped feeling as if the road is only around 4 miles total in length, and then the world just ends in a black gulch abyss.

 World War Two saw, among other things, men going off to fight battles who, before they left for Europe, got married so they could at least have some sanctioned sex, i,e, not die a virgin, and maybe even leave a kid behind as a legacy.
 For a nation of these young women and young men, the sexual relation was hot and short, leaving them with a whetted appetite and little else.
 Their erotic awakening froze in early bloom.
 The soldier’s bride surely felt as if she was married to a nonexistent entity (perhaps she even sets the table in case he comes home, in shades of Lugosi’s first Monogram pic, THE LIVING GHOST).
 Not only is her man not around, but his next letter may arrive weeks after he is already dead.
 These sorts of things were probably swilling around the collective unconscious like a plague of ghost G.I.s and seductive traveling salesman Hitlers.
 Like the Voodoo Man, in fact.